FactoryXCode/MfPack/MfPack/Media Servers/FxServe/Docs/RDJ-Web-Server-Setup.md

 ## Changing between FxServe and Caddy

 Each server has its own administration tool because their settings differ.
-Stop Caddy with CaddyAdmin before starting FxServe with FxServe Admin.
+Stop Caddy with CaddyAdmin before starting FxServe with FxServeAdmin.
 To return to Caddy, stop FxServe first and then start Caddy with CaddyAdmin.
 Only one can own ports 80 and 443 at a time.